 Apple Crumble is generally regarded as British in origin.
-As mentioned above, it's a recipe that became particularly popular during the World War II era, and this is exactly when it was recorded by Nana Ling – October 1941.
+As mentioned above, it's a recipe that became particularly popular during the World War II era, and this is exactly when it was recorded by Nana Ling – right here in Australia during October 1941.

 Note: I've included a copy of Nana Ling's original recipe below, but I've tweaked it ever so slightly so keep scrolling to find the recipe card at the bottom of this post (and it's also much easier to read and follow in the recipe card).

-Granny Smith apples are widely available and particularly well-suited for cooking.
+Granny Smith apples are widely available in Australia and particularly well-suited for cooking.
 Their tartness provides a great backdrop for sweet desserts and they are a reasonably firm variety of apple.
+However, these varieties also work well in crumble:

 - Pink Lady: Also sweet-tart with a firm texture.